jfraeys/Project-/A3/readme.md

    To build the parser, type "make" in the current directory, which will generate an executable program called "cm".

-   To test source code like "fac.cm", type "./cm fac.cm" and the syntax tree will be displayed on the screen.
+   To test source code like "fac.cm", type "./cm <testfile>.cm" and the syntax tree will be displayed on the screen.

    To rebuild the parser, type "make clean" and type "make" again.

+   To display symbol table use "-s" flag as an argument.

 ---------ADDITIONAL INFORMATION---------